 - Review requirements for all degrees and competency and distribution requirements.

 - Select and register for course that will fulfill requirements at your current institution and at OWU if you have one more semesters to complete before transferring.

 - Check you OWU email regularly and respond to messages for these and other offices: Admission, Registrar, and Academic Advising.

 - Meet with your advisor in the first week of the semester, at mid-term for registration, and other times as needed.

-- Review your semester schedule with your advisor to ensure you are enrolled in a) UC 200.1: The Transfer Connections (a course focused on the challenges and opportunities unique to transfer students) and b) other courses that will fulfill general education and/or major requirements at OWU.
+- Review your semester schedule with your advisor to ensure you are enrolled in courses that will fulfill general education, major, and/or degree requirements at OWU.

-- Complete the foreign language placement exam at Summer or January Orientation (or another time) if you have taken Spanish, French, German, or Chinese in high school and have not completed any college-level foreign language courses.
-Contact Jody Forman in Modern Foreign Language for more information: firstname.lastname@example.org; 740-368-3667.
+- Complete the foreign language placement exam if you have taken Spanish, French, or German in high school and have not completed any college-level foreign language courses.

-- Work with your advisor to complete your Academic Plan.
+- Work with your advisor to develop your academic plan.